Refugee-averse Japan opens its doors to Ukrainians

 On Friday, the Japanese government launched a task force to coordinate its work to accept Ukrainians and to help them find homes, jobs and language support.
 More than a dozen prefecture governments have offered to help so far, including Tokyo and Osaka, which have each set aside 100 public housing units for evacuees and are offering help with appliances, food, clothing and employment support.

 Japanese Prime Minister Fumio Kishida said this week that the country wants to show solidarity with Ukrainian evacuees as a part of its humanitarian response to the invasion.
-He reminded the public that in the aftermath of the 2011 Fukushima nuclear disaster, the worst nuclear accident since the Chernobyl power plant catastrophe in 1986, Japan turned to Ukraine for help coping with unthinkable tragedy.
+He reminded the public that in the aftermath of the 2011 Fukushima nuclear disaster, the worst nuclear accident since the Chernobyl power plant catastrophe in 1986, Japan turned to Ukraine for help.
 For now, polls show Kishida has widespread public support.

 “In Japan we have a saying that we should help each other in times of need.
 The government will, in this same spirit, actively accept refugees from Ukraine,” Kishida said at a news conference.
 “I hope that we can assist Ukrainian refugees by pooling the strength of the many people and organizations wishing to help.”